rezarahimian/docs/multiple_withdrawal.rst

     *Figure 4: Recommendation of ERC20 standard to mitigate multiple withdrawal attack*

-So, they recommend to set allowance to ``zero`` before any ``non-zero`` values and enforce approval processing check in UI level instead of solidity level.
-If Alice does not use UI and connects directly to the blockchain, there would be good chance of impacting by this attack.
-Furthermore, as discussed `here <https://github.com/OpenZeppelin/openzeppelin-solidity/issues/438#issuecomment-329172399>`_, this approach is not sufficient and still allows Bob to transfer ``N+M`` tokens:
+The standard recommends to set allowance to zero before any non-zero values and enforce approval processing check in UI instead of smart contract.
+But if Alice does not use UI and connects directly to the blockchain, there would be a good chance of impacting by this attack.
+Furthermore, as discussed `here <https://github.com/OpenZeppelin/openzeppelin-solidity/issues/438#issuecomment-329172399>`_, this approach is not sufficient and still allows Bob to transfer N+M tokens:

 #.
 Bob is allowed to transfer N Alice's tokens.
 #.
 Alice publishes transaction that changes Bob's allowance to 0.
 #.
-Bob front runs Alice's transaction and transfers N Alice's tokens.
-Bob’s allowance = 0.
+Bob front runs Alice's transaction and transfers N Alice's tokens (``transferFrom`` sets Bob’s allowance to 0).
 #.
-Alice's transaction is mined and Bob's allowance is now 0.
+Alice's transaction is mined and Bob's allowance is set to 0 by ``approve`` method.
 This is exactly what she would see if Bob would not transfer any tokens, so she has no reason to think that Bob actually used his allowance before it was revoked.
 #.
-Now Alice publishes transaction that changes Bob's allowance to M.
+Now Alice publishes a new transaction that changes Bob's allowance to M.
 #.
-Alice's second transaction is mined, so now Bob is allowed to transfer M Alice's tokens
+Alice's second transaction is mined, Bob now is allowed to transfer M Alice's tokens.
 #.
-Bob transfers M Alice's tokens and in total ``N+M``.
+Bob transfers M Alice's tokens and in total N+M.

 At step 3, Bob is able to transfer N tokens and consequently his allowance becomes 0 (because of ``allowed[_from][msg.sender] = allowed[_from][msg.sender].sub(_tokens)``).
-This is a legit transaction since Alice has already approved it.
-The issue will happen after Alice’s new transaction (``approve(_BobAddr, 0)``) to set Bob’s approval to 0.
+This is a legitimate transaction since Alice has already approved it.
+The issue occurs after Alice’s new transaction (``approve(_BobAddr, 0)``).
 In case of front-running by Bob, Alice needs to check Bob’s allowance for the **second time** before setting any new value.
 However, she will find out Bob's allowance 0 in either case.
-In other words, she can not distinguish whether Bob's allowance is set to 0 because of her ``approve(_BobAddr, 0)`` transaction or Bob's ``transferFrom(_AliceAddr, _BobAddr, _tokens)`` transaction.
+In other words, she can not distinguish whether Bob's allowance is set to 0 because of her transaction (``approve(_BobAddr, 0)``) or Bob's one (``transferFrom(_AliceAddr, _BobAddr, _tokens)``).

-Alice may notice this by checking ``Transfer`` event logged by ``transferFrom`` function.
-However, if Bob had transferred tokens to someone else (``transferFrom(_AliceAddr, _CarolAddr, _tokens)``), then ``Transfer`` event will not be linked to Bob, and, if Alice's account is busy and many people are allowed to transfer from it, Alice may not be able to distinguish this transfer from a legit one performed by someone else.
+Someone may point out that Alice notices this by checking ``Transfer`` event logged by ``transferFrom`` function.
+However, if Bob had transferred tokens to someone else (``transferFrom(_AliceAddr, _CarolAddr, _tokens)``), then ``Transfer`` event will not be linked to Bob, and, if Alice's account is busy and many people are allowed to transfer from it, Alice may not be able to distinguish this transfer from a legitimate one performed by someone else.

-So, this solution does not prevent the attack while tries to follow ERC20 recommendations for setting Bob’s allowance to zero before any non-zero value.
-Hence, enforcement should be considered at contract level not UI level (Interestingly, *OpenZeppelin* example implements a workaround in contract level that makes it inconsistent with text of ERC20).
+Overall, this solution does not prevent the attack while tries to follow ERC20 recommendations for setting Bob’s allowance to zero before any non-zero value.
+Hence, enforcement should be considered at contract level not UI level (Interestingly, *OpenZeppelin* example implements a workaround in contract level that makes it inconsistent with the text of ERC20).
 Additionally, There is no way to see from UI if ``approve(_BobAddr, 0)`` transaction is processed before the subsequent non-zero approval :cite:`Ref03`.
 This is because of current API in Web3.js [#]_ that does not support such checking :cite:`Ref04`.
-So, we would not see this enforcement as a feasible solution and consider the contract enforce it.

 2. Using minimum viable token
 =============================
-As suggested by :cite:`Ref05`, we can boil down ERC20 standard to a very basic functionalities by implementing only essential methods.
-In other words, skipping implementation of vulnerable functions will prevent effecting of the attack:
+As suggested by :cite:`Ref05`, we can boil down ERC20 standard to a very basic functionalities by implementing only essential methods. this will prevent effecting of the attack by skipping implementation of vulnerable functions:

 .. figure:: images/multiple_withdrawal_04.png
     :scale: 85%